ASchoe311/Playnite-Addons/README.md

 # ATLauncher  Library
 Enables Playnite to import and launch Minecraft instances made using ATLauncher as if they were individual games.

+Automatically scans discovered instance.json files to acquire instance information and utilized web scraping to add additional data such as pack images and pack and mod authors.

+Allows users to automatically reshape instance cover art to a portrait aspect ratio for better appearances when using fullscreen themes.